Souldragon9912/Guardian/README.md

 Guardian is a simple and easy-to-use tool that combines multiple different modules to perform different tasks.
 Each of the tools has its own priority and use cases, some being root-only and others being general use.
 Every tool is in one of two categories:

 Root Only
 These tools consist of G-SEC, G-UFW, and G-Hardware.
-These tools are root-only because they make system-level changes or affect security or go in-depth further in the system that requires root permissions.
+These tools are root-only because they inspect system-level configurations, services, or hardware context that require elevated permissions.
+* **G-SEC:**
+* **G-UFW:** G-UFW is used to inspect and validate firewall rules and exposure rather than automatically enforcing or modifying firewall configurations.
+* **G-HARDW:**
 General tools
 G-Vault, G-pass, and G-ventoy.
 The general tools are available to all users on the system.
 Each one of these tools performs different tasks ranging from securely storing files to auditing the users' passwords to ensure they meet NIST guidelines.
 G-Ventoy is the only one that is slightly different because it is simply used to install or update pre-existing Ventoy drives if the user owns one.